-They knew that an all-out assault on U.S. merchant shipping would bring America into the war, but estimated that if they could delay the U.S.’s involvement, they could beat the starved British and French in Europe before troops arrived.
+It was known an all-out assault on US merchant shipping would bring the country into the war, but the Germans estimated that, if they could delay America’s involvement, they could beat the Allies in Europe before troops arrived.
 This is what the Zimmermann Telegram was for.

-The actual telegram reads:
+The telegram read:

 “We intend to begin on the first of February unrestricted submarine warfare.
 We shall endeavor in spite of this to keep the United States of America neutral.
 In the event of this not succeeding, we make Mexico a proposal of alliance on the following basis: make war together, make peace together, generous financial support and an understanding on our part that Mexico is to reconquer the lost territory in Texas, New Mexico, and Arizona.

 “The settlement in detail is left to you.
 You will inform the President of the above most secretly as soon as the outbreak of war with the United States of America is certain, and add the suggestion that he should, on his own initiative, invite Japan to immediate adherence and at the same time mediate between Japan and ourselves.

-The Zimmermann Telegram, as it became known, was sent through U.S. communication cables that ran through England, and unknown to the Germans and even the U.S. at the time, every message that passed through was monitored by the British.
+The Zimmermann Telegram, as it became known, was sent through US communication cables that ran through England, and, unbeknownst to the Germans and even the US at the time, every message was monitored by the British.
 The telegram was intercepted by the British and sent to codebreakers, who managed to decipher the coded message in a short amount of time, thanks to them secretly cracking German codes long beforehand.